-If you have ever read the book or seen the movie about The Hiding Place or if you know anything of the Ten Boom family you are going to love this story.
+If you have ever read the book or seen the movie about The Hiding Place or if you know anything of the Ten Boom family you are going to love this story and I hope it helps you.
 If you haven't, I guarantee you still. will. love it!
 It's pretty rad ... and it happened to me many moons ago.

 In 1989 I was robbed in Amsterdam.
 I wasn't mugged or held at gunpoint or scared at all except that I didn't know how to pay to eat or get around that day.
 I only woke up from sleeping in hostel bed and noticed that all my money disappeared overnight even though I had put it "safely" under my pillow so that it would be close to me.
 Yeah, I know, I should have known better (you would never have done something that silly, I'm sure).
 But, that's not the part you'll love ...